Runroom/rector-prophecy-to-mocking/README.md

-# Rector Rules for Prophecy to Moking migration
+# Rector Rules for Prophecy to Mocking migration

 ## Install